leo-sykucki/walker-vs.-alonso-fa/README.md

 - **Pete Alonso** excels in power metrics (99th percentile in HRs, 91st SLG) but has a lower batting average and neutral K/BB rates.
 - **Christian Walker** shows more balanced production with elite percentile ranks in Hits and HRs, while also outperforming in BB% and maintaining a higher BA.
+- While both of these players are top players in the league at their position, with similar percentiles in most statistics.
+Christian Walker will be arguably half of the price as we go through this years free agency.